autogluon/autogluon/docs/tutorials/multimodal/beginner_text.md

-# AutoMMPredictor for Text Prediction - Quick Start
+# AutoMM for Text - Quick Start
 :label:`sec_automm_textprediction_beginner`

 `AutoMMPredictor` can solve problems where the data are either image, text, numerical values, or categorical features.